patalwell/SparkStreamingKafka/README.md

 <h3>Current Issues:</h3>

-1. CryptoStream.py is failing with Caused by:
+CryptoStream.py is failing with

-java.lang.ClassNotFoundException: org.apache.kafka.common.serialization.ByteArrayDeserializer.
+      Caused by: java.lang.ClassNotFoundException: org.apache.kafka.common.serialization.ByteArrayDeserializer.

-Added several dependencies to no avail.
+      I added several dependencies to no avail.
 Leaving this alone until the API is stabilized

+DStreamCryptoStream.py is conducting a full table scan prior to mapping explicit data types to columns.
+I've tried to circumnavigate the limitations of the createDataFrame() parameters e.g. unicode and Row(); but couldn't find a solid means to extracting complex tolkens from the JSON payload to string.

+<h3>To Do:</h3>

+# research what Spark documentation means by "hackery"
+# write this application in Java
+# insert logging for debugging issues
+# insert pausing for debugging, this is delivered too fast to the console
+# Methods/Schema under question; cannot seem to map schema on creation of
+# dataFrame which will lead to a full table scan!

 <h3>Sample Results:</h3>